-Whole Foods, Ross, H&M, Old Navy and Marshall’s are a few of the department stores here.
-Hollywood Theaters provides the movie viewing entertainment with 14 state of the art theaters.
+Whole Foods, Ross, H&M, Old Navy, and Marshall’s are a few of the department stores here.
+Hollywood Theaters provide movie viewing entertainment with 14 state-of-the-art theaters.
 Grab a cocktail at Bar Louie’s before the film.
 In the winter bring the family ice skating at the Cube at Southglenn.

 Town Center at Aurora

 This indoor mall in Aurora hosts a range of stores and restaurants, more than 130 of them.
 Entertainment such as movie theaters and community events are held here.
 More than 13 Shops include Dillard’s, Victoria’s Secret, LensCrafters, and Torrid.
 Enjoy quick food court-style dining on the 2nd level near JC Penny’s.
 Some choices are Charleys Philly Steaks, Chick-Fil-A, Sbarro Pizza, and Kelly’s Cajun Grill.

 Take the family out for an afternoon of shopping and dining at the Town Center at Aurora.
 Kids can enjoy rides on the Mini Carousel close to Sears.
 Purchase tickets for the Cubby Caboose, a train ride around the mall.

 The shopping destination serves the nearby residents of Aurora, southeast Denver, and the Lowry neighborhood.
 It’s located at I-225 and Alameda Avenue, close to the Buckley Air Force Base and Anschutz Medical Campus.